aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    network slices from multiple technological and administrative domains.
-An IETF network slice can be realized by using or combining multiple underlying OTN slices with OTN resources, e.g. ODU time slots or ODU containers,to achieve end-to-end slicing across the transport domain.
+An IETF network slice can be realized by using or combining multiple underlying OTN slices with OTN resources, e.g. ODU time slots or ODU containers, to achieve end-to-end slicing across the transport domain.

 # Framework for OTN slicing